h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 New RADIUS specifications MUST NOT define attributes which can only be transported via RADIUS over TLS.
 The RADIUS protocol has no way to signal the security requirements of individual attributes.
 Any existing implementation will handle these new attributes as "invalid attributes" ({{RFC6929, Section 2.8}}), and could forward them over an insecure link.
 As RADIUS security and signaling is hop-by-hop, there is no way for a RADIUS client or server to even know if such forwarding is taking place.
 For these reasons and more, it is therefore inappropriate to define new attributes which are only secure if they use a secure transport layer.

 The result is that specifications do not need to mention this transport profile, or make any special provisions for dealing with it.
-This specification defines how RADIUS packet encoding, decoding, signing, and verification are performed when using RADIUS/1.1.
+This specification defines how RADIUS packet encoding, decoding, authentication, and verification are performed when using RADIUS/1.1.
 So long as any future specification uses the existing encoding, etc. schemes defined for RADIUS, no additional text in future documents is necessary in order to be compatible with RADIUS/1.1.

 We note that it is theoretically possible for future standards to define new cryptographic primitives for use with RADIUS/UDP.
 In that case, those documents would likely have to describe how to transport that data in RADIUS/1.1.
 We believe that such standards are unlikely to be published, as other efforts in the RADEXT working group are forbidding such updates to RADIUS.